EdDataScienceEES/tutorial-Abigail-Louise/index.md

 Replace your results with the words in *italics*.

 A one-way ANOVA was conducted to compare the effect of *the explanatory variable* on *the response variable*.

-A ANOVA results indicated that there *was/was not* a statistically significant difference in *the response variable* among at least two groups (F(*between groups df, within groups df*) = *f-value*, p = *p-value*.
+The ANOVA results indicated that there *was/was not* a statistically significant difference in *the response variable* among at least two groups (F(*between groups df, within groups df*) = *f-value*, p = *p-value*.

 Tukey’s HSD post-hoc test for multiple comparisons found that the mean value of *the response variable* was significantly different between *group name* and *group name* (p = *p-value*, *confidence interval %* C.I. = *lower, upper*).

 There was no statistically significant difference between *group name* and *group name* (p= *p-value*).

-For our results this would be:
+__For our results this would be:__

-"
+"A one-way ANOVA was conducted to compare the effect of habitat type on house-sparrow (*Passer domesticus*) abundance.
+The ANOVA results indicated that there was a statistically significant difference in abundance among at least two groups (F(2,117) = 154.3, p = <2e-16.

+Tukey’s HSD post-hoc test for multiple comparisons found that the mean value of abundance was significantly different between forest and urban (p = 0, 95% C.I. = 19.4, 26.3), between forest and farmland (p = 0, 95% C.I. = -24.9, -17.9).

+There was no statistically significant difference between farmland and urban (p= 0.59)."

+<mark> Tip: Be consistent with either how many significant figures you give values to or number of decimal places (three significant figures has been chosen for this tutorial). </mark>

 ```r
 # Creating summary table of key statistics